ApuOrgho/ksshop-hub/ksshop-ui/README.md

-# Moda Marketplace – Fashion E-Commerce
+# KSShop Hub – Fashion E-Commerce

 ![React](https://img.shields.io/badge/React-18.x-61dafb?logo=react)
 ![TailwindCSS](https://img.shields.io/badge/TailwindCSS-3.x-38bdf8?logo=tailwindcss)
 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

-Moda Marketplace is a modern, responsive e-commerce web application for a clothing shop, built with React and Tailwind CSS.
+KSShop Hub is a modern, responsive e-commerce web application for a clothing shop, built with React and Tailwind CSS.
 It features a seamless shopping experience, intuitive navigation, and a clean, professional design.
 Perfect as a starter for your own online store or as a learning project.

 ## ✨ Features